harshgit/se577-software-architecture/README.md

 3. Backend service is dockerized
 4. Additional featurers added in the final project

-    4.1 All rerpositories are lised in a dybalix table/grid
+    4.1 All rerpositories are lised in a dynamic table/grid

     4.2 User can select a repository and click "Repo Details" button to view additional details like (contributors, latest commit message etc)